 - Assurance that the organization meets internationally accepted standards of quality

-- Confidence that the treatment facility will communicate with clients in a timely and effective manner
+- Confidence that the treatment facility will communicate in a timely and effective manner

-- An understanding that the treatment facility uses person-focused standards that emphasize an integrated and individualized approach to treatment and services
+- Knowledge that the treatment facility uses person-focused standards that emphasize an integrated and individualized approach to treatment

-- Accountability to referral agencies, the community, and to funding sources
+- Assurance of accountability to referral agencies, the community and to funding sources

-- Management techniques that are based on outcomes and consumer satisfaction and are also efficient and cost-effective
+- Efficient, cost-effective management techniques based on outcomes and consumer satisfaction

 - Confidence that the treatment facility’s personnel receive guidance for professional growth and responsible management

 The whole concept of getting back to the basics – concentrating on the satisfaction of the customer – is important.
-And it’s not only important to the customer.
-It’s also important to the service provider.
-Knowing that they have received the accreditation from CARF is like an added level of accountability and excellence that they can point to with their clients.
-The fact that they have strived to achieve accreditation, and to maintain it once achieved, is a testament to their overall commitment to the highest quality standards.
+The fact that they have strived to achieve accreditation, and to maintain it once achieved, is a testament to the facility’s commitment to the highest quality standards.